tetratecx/tsb-single-vm/README.md

     └── abc-vm
 ```

-This a a short enumeration of the paramaters to be configured.
+A short enumeration of the paramaters to be configured:

 |parameter|type|description|
 |---------|----|-----------|